ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 ekf2: selector increase status rate before potential instance change
 ### Antipattern Category
+New:Fixed_Communication_Rate
 ### Keyword
 increase
 ### Note
+Status publish rate is increased if there is the possiblity of an instance change.

 ## Commit #861
 ### Hash